-This article provides a summary of the outcome of a review and evaluation of the Professional Negligence Adjudication Scheme (the scheme) pilot, which concluded in November 2017 and was subsequently approved by the Civil Procedure Rule Committee in 2018.
+This article provides a summary of the outcome of a review and evaluation of the Professional Negligence Adjudication Pilot Scheme (the scheme), which concluded in November 2017 and was subsequently approved by the Civil Procedure Rule Committee in 2018.
 Paragraph 6(i) of the protocol now states that the letter of claim should, inter alia, include: ‘An indication of whether the claimant wishes to refer the dispute to adjudication.
 If they do, they should propose three adjudicators or seek a nomination from the nominating body.
 If they do not wish to refer the dispute to adjudication, they should give reasons.’

 1. The working party

 At the direction of the then master of the rolls, Lord Dyson, a working party was set up in 2015 which included representatives from the Ministry of Justice, the Professional Negligence Lawyers Association, Professional Negligence Bar Association and the Association of British Insurers.
 I was appointed as the independent reviewer to consider and evaluate the scheme and make any necessary recommendations.
-The pilot was relaunched in May 2016 under the supervision of Mrs Justice Carr and Mr Justice Fraser and ran for about 20 months.
+The Adjudication Pilot was relaunched in May 2016 under the supervision of Mrs Justice Carr and Mr Justice Fraser and ran for about 20 months.

 2. Rationale behind the scheme